shiveshc/NIDDL/README.md

             ...
  ```

  3. Run `python train.py -h` to see usage and input arguments.
-The output on terminal should look like
+The output on terminal should look like below -
  ```
 usage: train.py [-h] [-out OUT]
                 [-arch {unet,unet_fixed,hourglass_wres,hourglass_wores}]